crosswalk-project/crosswalk/README.md

 It is an open source project started by the Intel Open Source Technology Center (http://www.01.org)

+As of February 2017, Crosswalk is not being developed anymore.
+The last Crosswalk relase is 23.

 ## Documents

 Check out our [wiki](http://crosswalk-project.org/#wiki).